Key dates in the Trump impeachment investigation

 The Justice Department’s office of legal counsel sends a memorandum to a lawyer at the Office of the Director of National Intelligence, finding that the “alleged misconduct does not involve any member of the intelligence community” and concludes that the Aug.
 12 complaint does not meet the statutory requirement as a matter of “urgent concern” that would require it to be forwarded to Congress.

 The White House informs lawmakers that it is releasing $250 million in military aid to Ukraine.
-The United States began providing military aid to the government of Ukraine shortly after Russia illegally annexed Ukraine’s Crimean peninsula in 2014.
+The United States began providing military aid to the government of Ukraine shortly after Russia illegally annexed Ukraine’s Crimean Peninsula in 2014.
 The $250 million in funding had been delayed because “The President has been consulting with his national security leadership team to determine the best use of Ukraine security assistance funds to achieve US national security interests,” Office of Management and Budget staff wrote in an email to House Appropriations Committee staff aides.

 Atkinson testifies behind closed doors to members of the House Intelligence Committee about the whistleblower’s complaint.
 Atkinson does not give details about the substance of the complaint.

-Also, the president begins responding to published reports about his phone call, tweeting that he understands many people from various U.S. agencies listen in.
+Also, the president begins responding to published reports about his phone call, tweeting that he understands many people from various U.S. agencies listened in.
 “Knowing all of this, is anybody dumb enough to believe that I would say something inappropriate with a foreign leader while on such a potentially “heavily populated” call.
 I would only do what is right anyway, and only do good for the USA!”

-House Speaker Nancy Pelosi announces that the House is moving forward with official impeachment inquiry, saying, “No one is above the law.”
+House Speaker Nancy Pelosi announces that the House is moving forward with an official impeachment inquiry, saying, “No one is above the law.”

 The White House releases a rough transcript of the president’s July 25 call with Zelenskiy, confirming that Trump has pushed Ukraine’s leader to work with Giuliani and Attorney General William Barr to investigate Biden and his son.
 The Justice Department releases a statement saying prosecutors reviewed the inspector general’s referral about a possible campaign finance violation and determined that no crime was committed.